yellowbyte/reverse-engineering-playground/README.md

 ### MalCheck ###
 Checks an executable for usage of API that has a high chance of being used maliciously or for anti-reversing purposes such as IsDebuggerPresent.
 It's always a good idea to check for low-hanging fruits before doing any deeper analysis.
 The "potentially malicious" functions that I came up with are from the book "Practical Malware Analysis."

+### RdtscCheck ###
+rdtsc instruction puts the number of ticks since the last system reboot in EDX:EAX.
+There is really no point for a binary to contain this instruction other than for anti-debugging purpose.
+To use as a debugging deterrent, program will have this instruction at at least two different places in the .text section and then have a compare instruction that compares the time eclipsed between two rdtsc instructions.
+If a breakpoint is placed anywhere between two rdtsc instructions, then the time eclipsed between the two instructions will be significantly higher, signaling that it is running under a debugger.